Craig Finn is an American singer-songwriter and guitarist, from Edina, Minnesota, best known as the frontman of The Hold Steady.

 Craig Finn will play shows in London and Ramsgate in April in support of ‘We All Want the Same Things’.
 Catch him live by checking out the tour dates and concert ticket information below on Stereoboard.

 Set Your Currency / Country

 Upcoming Craig Finn Tour Dates & Concerts

 We don't know of any Craig Finn tour dates, events or tickets at the current time.
-If you'd like to be kept informed when new Craig Finn shows are announced, please set up a tour alert above or you can sign up for our FREE weekly tour newsletter here.
+If you'd like to be kept informed when new Craig Finn shows are announced, please set up a tour alert above or you can sign up for our FREE tour newsletter here.

 After a time, we stop noticing the things that stay the same and focus solely on what’s changed.
 So, for example, we can see that Craig Finn’s ‘We All Want The Same Things’ is a confident stylistic departure from his early solo work and that the bombast in his delivery has been toned down since the days when the Hold Steady were the world’s best bar band.

 Wed 15th Mar 2017

 When Craig Finn was young he spent a fair bit of time with a copy of Lou Reed’s Greatest Hits.
 In particular, he was drawn to Wild Child and its cast of characters: Chuck, Phil, Betty, Ed and Lorraine.
 Back in 2012, while discussing the pros and cons of striking out from the comfort of your band prior to the release of his solo bow, ‘Clear Heart, Full Eyes’, he told Jessica Hopper that his biggest takeaway from the song was a simple one: he wanted to know more about Chuck.